Cancer Research UK logo.

-Referral to a specialist for a soft tissue sarcoma
+Referral to a specialist for symptoms of soft tissue sarcoma

 Your GP should arrange for you to see a specialist if you have symptoms that could be due to a soft tissue sarcoma.